zone117x/node-cryptonote-pool/README.md

        overhead. */
     "varDiff": {
         "minDiff": 2, //Minimum difficulty
-        "maxDiff": 10000,
+        "maxDiff": 100000,
-        "targetTime": 100, //Try to get 1 share per this many seconds "retargetTime": 30, //Check to see if we should retarget every this many seconds "variancePercent": 30, //Allow time to very this % from target without retargeting "maxJump": 1000 //Limit how much diff can increase/decrease in a single retargetting },
+        "targetTime": 100, //Try to get 1 share per this many seconds "retargetTime": 30, //Check to see if we should retarget every this many seconds "variancePercent": 30, //Allow time to very this % from target without retargeting "maxJump": 1000 //Limit diff increase/decrease in a single retargetting },

-    /* Feature to trust share difficulties from miners which can significantly reduce CPU load. */ "shareTrust": {
+    /* Feature to trust share difficulties from miners which can significantly reduce CPU load. */
+    "shareTrust": {
         "enabled": true,
-        "min": 10, //Minimum percent probability for share hashing "stepDown": 3, //Increase trust probability percent this much with each valid share "threshold": 10, //Amount of valid shares required before trusting begins "penalty": 30 //Upon breaking trust require this many valid share before re-trusting },
+        "min": 10, //Minimum percent probability for share hashing "stepDown": 3, //Increase trust probability % this much with each valid share "threshold": 10, //Amount of valid shares required before trusting begins "penalty": 30 //Upon breaking trust require this many valid share before trusting },

     /* If under low-diff share attack we can ban their IP to reduce system/network load. */